jiberjiber/readme-generator/README.md

 4. Profit???

  # License
-         DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004
+ 'DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+            Version 2, December 2004

 Copyright (C) 2020 Evan Boswood <evan@boswood.net>